Eric25741629/twitter_like_image_download/readme.md

 # Twitter Like Image Downloader(Does not require the use of the Twitter API.)

-An app in Python that downloads images from Twitter that you've liked.
+An app in Python that downloads images from Twitter that you've liked.(Now just can download one person.)

 ## Overview